LA-2A Leveling Amplifier: In use

-The LA-2A has the ability to preserve the impression of performance dynamics while performing extreme level management—a sonic character that makes it sought after by many recording engineers, particularly for use on vocals and bass guitar.
+The LA-2A has the ability to preserve the impression of performance dynamics while performing extreme compression.
+This makes it sought after by many recording engineers, particularly for use on vocals and bass guitar.

 Recording engineers who cite the LA-2A in their work include Joe Barresi, Mike Clink, and Tony Maserati.
-The LA-2A was used to record Alanis Morissette's vocals on Jagged Little Pill, Kurt Cobain's vocals on Nevermind, and Shakira's vocals on "Hips Don't Lie".
-Joe Chiccarelli used an LA-2A to add distortion to Jack White's vocals on The White Stripes' album, Icky Thump.
+The LA-2A was used to record Alanis Morissette's vocals on her 1995 album Jagged Little Pill, Kurt Cobain's vocals on Nirvana's 1991 album Nevermind, and Shakira's vocals on her 2006 single "Hips Don't Lie".
+Producer Joe Chiccarelli used an LA-2A to add distortion to Jack White's vocals on the White Stripes' 2007 album Icky Thump.

 LA-2As warm things up. ...they EQ all the warmth and low mids and bass.
 When you put bass and drums in them they get fatter and bigger.
 And unless you hit them way hard and make the tubes sizzle they don't really distort.